Last updated on July 23, 2019 at 03:59 pm

 If you’re looking for the best skee ball tips and tricks, we’ve got you covered.
 We’ve combed the internet for advice from professionals (yes, really) and enthusiasts.
 Turns out, there’s a chance you’ve been skee balling all wrong.
 While there is certainly some skill involved, there is definitely a whole lot of luck.
 These tips aren’t guaranteed to make you an expert, but they might be able to help!

-Skee ball is a tradition at carnivals, amusement parks and boardwalk arcades.
+Skee ball has been a tradition at carnivals, amusement parks and boardwalk arcades.
 It’s a decent bet that just about everyone has a childhood memory that involves the game.
 In fact, it’s been a popular pastime for more than a century.
 Here’s what you need to hustle the shore crowd, impress your friends or rack up buckets of tickets during your next skee ball outing.

 - Brace yourself.
 For right handed throwers, place your right shin against the end of the lane (there is usually metal flashing there) and lean in.
 Some machines have an indented space underneath – tuck your right foot in the corner under the machine.
 Your left foot goes behind you, for leverage.
 These two things help keep you stable.
 Lefty?
 Just reverse the instructions.